nvijayv/Weka_Haskell/README.md

 # WekaInHaskell
-Implementation of C45, KNN and Naive Bayes in Haskell Done as part of CS653 (Functional Programming) at IITK
+Implementation of C45, KNN and Naive Bayes in Haskell.

+Done as part of CS653 (Functional Programming) at IITK

 ## Documentation